-Katy Bignold trained in music therapy at the Guildhall School of Music and Drama.
+Katy trained in music therapy at the Guildhall School, graduating in 2009.
 She worked for Newham Music Trust before setting up East London Music Therapy in 2013.

-Katy is a clinical placement supervisor for students on the MA Music Therapy course at the Guildhall School.
-She is also a British Association for Music Therapy registered clinical supervisor.
+Katy provides music therapy for schools as well as in private practice, and she is currently studying for an MSc in Psychology at the University of East London.
+She is a clinical placement supervisor for students on the MA Music Therapy course at the Guildhall School, and she is registered as a clinical supervisor with the British Association for Music Therapy.

-trained at Roehampton University.
+Laurence Carey trained as a music therapist at Roehampton University.
 Full biog to follow.

 Nick O’Donnell-Smith trained in music therapy at Nordoff Robbins.
 He graduated in 2014 and has since been working as a music therapist.

 Nick has worked with children who have a wide range of needs including autism, global developmental delay, cerebral palsy, Down’s syndrome, profound and multiple learning disabilities, and emotional and behavioural difficulties.
 He also has experience of working in a range of other settings, including with adult and child cancer patients, adults with mental health and addiction problems, and elderly people suffering from dementia and other neurological conditions.